smartin015/l2_makerspace/README.md

 * Super useful librealsense docs around camera intrinsics and projection: [link](https://github.com/IntelRealSense/librealsense/wiki/Projection-in-RealSense-SDK-2.0#intrinsic-camera-parameters)
   * Remember to build with android\_arch=armv7 or else the project will fail to export.
 * Can generate space skyboxes with [link](http://wwwtyro.github.io/space-3d), but have to convert (see [link](https://www.reddit.com/r/godot/comments/baw27a/how_to_use_spacescape_skybox_in_godot/))
+* Using the Godot OVR toolkit, 2D panels (i.e. most tools in L2 VR) are rendered with the viewport size matching the device resolution.
+This means tools can have different sizes if they're rendered on different devices (or if you resize the window).